THANK YOU to all delegates!

 Each server is hardened against denial of service attacks.
 We keep some relays private as an extra precaution to prevent a targeted attacks.

 The cluster is a hybrid of bare-metal and cloud servers.
 This allows us to utilize the strengths of each system type to provide a robust network of nodes.

 Higher pledged pools pay higher rewards.
-OASIS is among the top 1% highest pledged pools and is self-funded.
+OASIS is among the top 1% highest pledged public pools and is self-funded.

 Nodes are kept above the minimum required specifications.
 Servers can be easily added and upgraded to follow any protocol demand.
 We're ready to scale with Cardano.

 Standbys are used during upgrades and in the unlikely event of server failure, another automatically and immediately takes it place.

 By pairing time syncronization with many distributed relays, we are able to keep communication delays to a minimum.

 The main goals of every stake pool is to be online at all times and forge every block assigned.
 OASIS strives to be among the best stake pools on the network.
 Here are some of the ways we do it.